leozqi/python-email-client/README.md

 The database will get emails from after the last scan date.
 If there is no scan date than the database should store all emails.
 This will lead to a long storage time but will cache all emails.
 This scan date should be stored in the `loaddate` table of `database.db`, in the resources folder.
 It should be in the form of a `datetime.datetime` compatible SQLITE3 TIMESTAMP value.

 **Load dates should be saved after each get.**

+## TODO:
+* Have dynamic loading: based on which emails the user requests, load ONLY THOSE from saved files []
+* Order sorted emails either descending or ascending from the sqlite3 database.
+    * This order should be changed through a Tkinter button or GUI element.